Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

-In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects. 🥷🏻💥
+In this repo you will learn about Haraj Solutions Team's secret technique in writing production-grade code for Haraj projects that help serves millions of users daily in Saudi Arabia. 🥷🏻💥

 The secret technique actually lies in the software architecture we choose for these projects: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

+Since this repo is intended as get started guidelines for everyone who wants to know how we write production-grade code for Haraj projects, we will try our best to explain everything about this technique in simple & fun ways.

-In this repo we will share to you our knowledge on this special architecture through simple server-client game named `Hex Monscape`.
-We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to structure the game server code while implementing it using [Go](https://go.dev/) & for the web client we implement it using [Vue 3](https://vuejs.org/).
+In order to do that, we will be using simple server-client game named `Hex Monscape`.
+We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to structure the game server code while implementing it using [Go](https://go.dev/).
+For the web client we implement it using [Vue 3](https://vuejs.org/).

 To understand how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game, please refer to [this doc](./docs/reference/hex-architecture.md).